apache/arrow-experiments/http/get_compressed/README.md

     response MUST include a Content-Encoding entity-header (section 14.11) that lists the non-identity content-coding(s) used.

+Since not all servers implement the full `Accept-Encoding` header parsing logic, clients tend to stick to simple header values like `Accept-Encoding: identity` when no compression is desired, and `Accept-Encoding: gzip, deflate, zstd, br` when the client supports different compression formats and is indifferent to which one the server chooses.
+Clients should expect uncompressed responses as well in theses cases.
+The only way to force a "406 Not Acceptable" response when no compression is available is to send `identity;q=0` or `*;q=0` somewhere in the end of the `Accept-Encoding` header.
+But that relies on the server implementing the full `Accept-Encoding` handling logic.

 [^1]: [Fielding, R. et al. (1999).
 HTTP/1.1.
 RFC 2616, Section 14.3 Accept-Encoding.](https://www.rfc-editor.org/rfc/rfc2616#section-14.3)
 [^2]: [MDN Web Docs: Accept-Encoding](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Encoding#browser_compatibility)